Talks On Global Plastic Treaty Begin In Canada - UrduPoint

 Talks On Global Plastic Treaty Begin In Canada

-Ottawa, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2024) Negotiators from 175 nations began talks Tuesday to agree a global treaty to reduce plastic pollution, which is found everywhere from mountain tops to ocean depths, and within human blood and breast milk.
+Ottawa, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2024) Negotiators from 175 nations began talks Tuesday on a proposed global treaty to reduce plastic pollution, which is found everywhere from mountain tops to ocean depths, and in human blood and breast milk.

 "The world is counting on us to deliver a new treaty that will catalyze and guide the actions and international cooperation needed to deliver a future free of plastic pollution," said Luis Valdivieso, chair of the negotiations at the UN-led talks in Ottawa, Canada.